GMNGeoffrey/draggable-connections/README.md

 [GSAP](https://gsap.com)'s
 [Draggable](https://gsap.com/docs/v3/Plugins/Draggable/) plugin by
 [this Reddit post](https://www.reddit.com/r/NYTConnections/comments/19bj5m0/drag_and_drop_connections_tiles/)
-that creates a standalone page where you can paste in the connections words and fiddle with them.
+where someone shared a standalone page where you can paste in the connections words and fiddle with them.
+I don't want to copy-paste things though.

 ## License